smsohan/smsohan.github.com/source/_posts/2020-12-26-software-artchitecture-part-1.markdown

                 |_________|
 </pre>

-That is, they produce the most delightful system design as the ouput from three inputs: business requirements, the environment that surrounds the system, and the people that are involved with the system.
+That is, they produce the most delightful system design as the output from three inputs: business requirements, the environment that surrounds the system, and the people that are involved with the system.
 The main phrase to remember is **"the most delightful"** - because this is what makes the architect's job so much fun and appealing.

 First, I recommend reading the book [The Design of Everyday Things](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654) to learn how design impacts us everyday.
 It's a fun and must read for anyone involved in any kind of design.